-Worthington Atlantic City Campus: Faculty support and drop-off for faculty are available Monday-Thursday until 8:30 p.m., when classes are in session, in Faculty Support Services, room W217, providing students with information and assistance, access to faculty mailboxes and new IDs.
+Worthington Atlantic City Campus: Faculty support and drop off for faculty are available Monday-Friday until 4:30 p.m., when classes are in session in the fall and spring, in Faculty Support Services, room W-217.

-Cape May County Campus: Faculty support and drop-off for faculty are available on the third floor until 8:30 p.m., and student services are available at the front desk until 5 p.m., Monday-Thursday, when classes are in session.
+Cape May County Campus: Faculty support and drop off for faculty are available on the third floor until 5:00 p.m.
+Please contact Shane Ritchie at sritchie at a sritchie at a sritchie at sritchie at